 The U.S. Constitution

 As a responsible parent, you know that assumption to be a solipsistic fallacy.
 A child’s desire to eat ice cream every day is a want all children may agree with.
 Yet, such addictive caloric intake will not benefit a child’s evolutionary needs.
 The same applies to grownups.
-The desperate want to acquire as much money as possible leaves seventy percent of American’s dependent on prescription drugs, mostly antidepressants, unable to serve their evolutionary needs independently, and consequently, passes those regressive genes to the next generation.
+The desperate want to acquire as much money as possible leaves seventy percent of Americans dependent on prescription drugs, primarily antidepressants, unable to serve their evolutionary needs independently, and consequently, passes those regressive genes to the next generation.

 Now, imagine me trying to infer what soccer gameplay must have looked like from knowing the final score.
 I cannot.
-Then imagine me proclaiming another game ending in the same score must have come from identical gameplay.
+Then imagine me proclaiming another game ending in the same score, which must have come from identical gameplay.
 That, my friends, is the confounding of cause and consequence impregnating grave depravity of reason in economics.

-“Everyone names everything wrong,” is a quote from Richard Feynman I borrow to explain the frivolous use of the word “system” for everything under the sun.
+“Everyone names everything wrong” is a quote from Richard Feynman I borrow to explain the frivolous use of the word “system” for everything under the sun.

 None of the constructs we have instituted today, such as capitalism, socialism, communism, or democracy, can be called a system.
 They would all require the defensible definition of the theory, the process of selecting input, and the description of the desired output.
 Call me when you get there.